ashergarland/easy-waypoint-animate/README.md

 ## Configuring the defaults

-The defaults are able to customized with our `InitWaypointAnimations` function.
+The defaults are able to be customized with our `InitWaypointAnimations` function.

 ### Defaults